ukantjadia/DevOps/content/authors/admin/_index.md

     url: https://www.spsu.ac.in/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include applied machine learning, visualization, programming boring stuff.
+bio: I love to build  by the CLI, for the CLI, to the CLI

 # Interests to show in About widget
 interests:
+  - Command Line Interface
+  - Logical Reasoning
   - Machine Learning
-  - Medical Solutions
-  - Large Language Model

 # Education to show in About widget
 education: